Glossary

 Reinstatement

 Section titled “Reinstatement”The restoration of coverage after a loss has eroded the limit, typically requiring an additional premium.
-Introduces intra-scenario statefulness into contract evaluation — the response to a subsequent occurrence depends on what prior occurrences consumed.
+Introduces intra-trial statefulness into contract evaluation — the response to a subsequent occurrence depends on what prior occurrences consumed.
 With reinstatements, the aggregate limit becomes .

 Reinsurance